anthropics/anthropic-tools/README.md

 # anthropic-tools
 A repo for using tools/function calling with Anthropic models.
-> This SDK is Currently in Alpha.
+### This SDK is Currently in Alpha and meant ONLY AS A RESEARCH PREVIEW.
 We promise no ongoing support.
 It is not intended for production use.
+Production-ready function calling support is coming to the Anthropic API soon.

 ## Setup
 Set your Anthropic API key as an environment variable: